Fosterchild: Recording and touring history

-Post Band Break-Up
+Post band break-up

 The band continued to perform until 1981.
 Foster then joined One Horse Blue, and in 1986 released a solo album Powerlines on RCA Records, followed by the independently-released Artist's Print in 1998.
 He wrote songs for One Horse Blue, Doug and the Slugs and Patricia Conroy.
-He also co-wrote songs with Murray McLauchlan, Rocko Vaugeois and Lynda Scott.
-In 2009, he released another solo album, Lone Bird, on Quest Records. followed by releases in 2013 (A Sailor's Advice) and 2015 (6 Foot Ladder), also on Quest Records.
-Wills co-wrote with Loverboy ("Lady of the 80's", co-written with Paul Dean, Mike Reno and Doug Johnson, from Loverboy's eponymous first album, 1980) and also contributed to the solo work of Jim Foster and Paul Dean.
+He also co-wrote songs with Murray McLauchlan, Rocko Vaugeois, and Lynda Scott.
+In 2009, he released another solo album, Lone Bird, on Quest Records, followed by releases in 2013 (A Sailor's Advice) and 2015 (6 Foot Ladder), also on Quest Records.
+Wills co-wrote with Loverboy ("Lady of the 80's", co-written with Paul Dean, Mike Reno, and Doug Johnson, from Loverboy's eponymous first album, 1980) and also contributed to the solo work of Jim Foster and Paul Dean.
 Wills continues to perform in Calgary.
 Doug Johnson became the keyboardist for Loverboy, as of the band's first album, in 1980.
-Sweetzir continued in music as the keyboardist for various artists, including Long John Baldry, Gaye Delorme and Aaron Pritchett.
+Sweetzir continued in music as the keyboardist for various artists, including Long John Baldry, Gaye Delorme, and Aaron Pritchett.
 Wand and Boothman later pursued careers apart from music, though Wand returned to performing, on occasion.
 Boothman died 2015.

 Control of the band's name appears to have been lost, at least in the United States.
 The name "Fosterchild" is currently associated with a Philadelphia-based heavy metal band, active since 2005, and where the name appears to have been trademarked.